module specification

 Module summary

-This module introduces property economics and valuation and their relationship to the wider economy and property market.
-Upon completion of this module, students will have the ability to apply economic principles to analyse activities in the property market and undertake basic valuations.
+This module will introduce you to real estate economics and valuation, and their relationship to the wider economy and property market.
+Upon completion of this module, you will understand the notions of supply and demand, the problem of the inelasticity of supply with real estate, and develop the ability to apply economic principles in your analysis of the property market and undertake basic valuations.
+Valuation is a specialist part of applied economics and is an essential foundation for aspiring Chartered Surveyors specialising in the Real Estate market.

 Syllabus